7Wallx7/IntegralCrypto/README.md

+# Mission

+## Comprehensive centralized platform for analysis and tracking

 # Future implementations

 * Track your portfolios by API via exchange or metamask or manually.
 As well as performance and percentage of value of the different assets in your portfolio.